KIND2004/My-Shop/README.md

 # My-Shop
-This is Inventory System Developed in Java
+This is an Inventory System Developed in Java